thebedroomlaboratory/frontend/README.md

 app.use(methodOverride());
 ```

-No we can simulate DELETE and PUT, so lets add some Endpoints. add the following just before the `app.listen(...)`
+No we can simulate DELETE and PUT, so lets add some Endpoints to our REST Api.
+Add the following just before the `app.listen(...)`
 ```js
 app.get('/api/user', function(request, response) {
     response.send('This is not implemented now');